• Latest

 • It holds more than 500,000 archaeological and anthropological artifacts, images, and texts from every continent and every stage of human history inside a beautiful edifice.

-• The collections include items of historical, social, and ceremonial value and outstanding examples of the invention, technology, and design from all over the world.
+• The collections include items of historical, social, and ceremonial value and outstanding examples of invention, technology, and design worldwide.

 • An excellent place to take a tour or give the kids a hands-on experience.
 Various fascinating exhibitions and dinosaur skeletons may be found.